thorntail/thorntail-examples/wildfly-swarm-jaxrs-docker/README.md

-## Run Wildfly-Swarm in Docker
+## Run a wildfly-wwarm microservice in Docker

 You need to have Docker and docker-compose installed.

-The Dockerfile downloads Maven version 3.3.3 and builds the project inside the container.
+### Packaging your application

+Run `mvn clean package`.
+A `SwarmDocker-swarm.jar` file be built to your target folder

 ### Building the Docker image

 You build the Docker image with the command: `docker-compose build`

+This will add the `jar`-file to the Docker image and

 ### Running Docker with a Wildfly-Swarm microservice inside